jonhilt/awesome-virtual-user-groups/readme.md

 * [DDD East Anglia](https://www.dddeastanglia.com) - Looking into running an online event for 2020
 * [NDC Conferences](https://dylanbeattie.net/2020/03/18/ndc-online-community-ambassador.html) - A blog post from Dylan Beattie about joining NDC conferences as their Online Community Ambassador, working with them to deliver virtual events and conferences over the coming months.

+# Resources to help take your event online

+* [How to host an online event on meetup](https://www.meetup.com/blog/how-to-host-an-online-event-on-meetup/) - "during the coronavirus advisory, we’re working on solutions to help you host online events and keep your communities both safe and connected"